 Procedure

 MassDOT continues to manage its ongoing debt obligations, including variable rate bonds and potential refunding and restructuring opportunities.
-This management requires procurement of professional services, including outside legal counsel, financial advisor, underwriters and swap advisor services.
+This management requires procurement of professional services, including outside legal counsel, financial advisor, underwriters, and swap advisor services.
 MassDOT executes periodic transactions in the financial markets such as the replacement of credit or liquidity facilities pertaining to variable rate bonds, remarketing bonds, the issuance of refunding bonds and the amendment of variable rate bond modes as authorized in the MHS Trust Agreement.

-MassDOT will engage the aforementioned external professional resources and services as needed to assist in the management of debt through a competitive selection processes as described in Section 6.
+MassDOT will engage the aforementioned external professional resources and services as needed to assist in the management of debt through competitive selection processes as described in Section 6.
 Any reissuance of MassDOT debt, such as changing of credit or liquidity providers or variable rate modes, will be done on a negotiated or competitive basis, depending on market conditions, debt structuring considerations, and other factors deemed appropriate by the Secretary/Chief Executive Officer and Chief Financial Officer.

-Any refunding, restructuring, reissuance or amendment of outstanding bonds will first be reviewed by the Finance and Audit committee and authorized by the Board of Directors.
+Any refunding, restructuring, reissuance, or amendment of outstanding bonds will first be reviewed by the Finance and Audit committee and authorized by the Board of Directors.
 The Board of Directors may delegate to MassDOT officers the authority to execute and deliver documents as required to manage its debt under this policy.

 Method of Procurement

-In accordance with its procurement procedures, MassDOT periodically issues competitive requests for qualifications/proposals or otherwise engages professional services including for bond counsel, rebate compliance, financial advisor, investment advisor, swap advisor, credit facilities, liquidity facilities, remarketing agents and underwriters.
+In accordance with its procurement procedures, MassDOT will periodically procure professional services by issuing competitive Requests for Qualification or Proposal (“RFQ” or “RFP”, respectively) including legal services, financial advisors, underwriters, and other professional services for managing variable rate debt, swaps, credit facilities, liquidity facilities, and remarketing agents, and rebate compliance.
+MassDOT adheres to applicable procurement laws under MGL c.
+7, § 22; c.
+30, § 51, § 52; 801 CMR 21.00.

 Debt Affordability

-In addition to complying with the requirements of the Enabling Act and the financial covenants under the MHS Trust Agreement and WT Trust Agreement, MassDOT staff, led by the Chief Financial Officer, will manage its debt to ensure sufficient revenues to meet its financial obligations and manage fixed rate bond obligations, variable rate bond obligations and associated interest rate swap agreements.
+In addition to complying with the requirements of the Enabling Act and the financial covenants under the MHS Trust Agreement and WT Trust Agreement, MassDOT staff, led by the Chief Financial Officer, will manage its debt to ensure sufficient revenues to meet its financial obligations and manage fixed rate bond obligations, variable rate bond obligations, and associated interest rate swap agreements.
 Managing interest rate swaps is governed by a separate Interest Rate Swap Management Policy (the “Swap Policy”), as described in Section 12 of this Debt Policy.

 Risk Management